Instead of blogging, we have switched to writing technical articles on topics related to our products.

 Click here to see our full article listing.

 Working on my latest Excel add-in, I've spent a lot of time on researching bits and pieces of the Excel object model and viewing code samples on sites like MSDN, StackOverflow, et al. I have noticed a handful of mistakes repeated across the web.
 While not trying to claim a high level of expertise, I do hope the following list of common mistakes is helpful to the next lucky soul who has to program against Excel with C#.

-BreezeTree sells one Excel add-in and another is targeted for release by the end of this month.
+BreezeTree sells one Excel add-in and another is targeted for release later this year.
 Despite that, I don't know that I would recommend getting into this market.
 Many developers may point to the dwindling influence of Microsoft in the software world, competing online office suites, and the rise of mobile and tablets.
 Don't kid yourself.
 The Microsoft desktop market is still huge, and Microsoft Office still has hundreds of millions of users.

 Since the release of Office 2013 and Office 365, I've been asked if FlowBreeze supports Office 365.
 Talking to customers, many of them are left confused by what difference is between the two.
 (In short, Office 2013 is the desktop installation, and Office 365 augments your desktop version with cloud-based storage and web-based editing.)
 It is clear that Microsoft would like to move to a subscription-based, recurring revenue model, but I'm not convinced the user base will follow.
 So I'm taking a step back to consider whether there is a viable future in Office add-in development.

 During the development of FlowBreeze 3.0, I wasted a lot of time mucking around with different approaches to emulating the RefEdit control from C#.
 If you're not familiar with it, the RefEdit control looks something like this on a typical Excel form: